Blacklane

 Blacklane GmbH is a provider of premium global chauffeur services, which provides a chauffeur portal connecting people to professional chauffeurs via their mobile app, website and hotline.
 The company offers a prebooking service at a fixed rate and doesn't own its own fleet, but works with local chauffeur companies in each of its cities.
 Airport pickups include one hour of free waiting time, while all non-airport pickups include 15 minutes.
 Guests can also edit or cancel their bookings for free up to one hour before a one-way transfer.

+In 2026 Uber announced an acquisition of Blacklane.

 History

 2011-2012

 The company was founded in 2011 university friends, Jens Wohltorf and Frank Steuer, in Berlin, Germany.
 Backed by the investors RI Digital Ventures, B-to-V Partners, 88 investments GmbH, and Car4you, the company officially launched in June 2012.
 From the beginning of September, they were operating in Düsseldorf, Frankfurt, Hamburg, Cologne, München and Stuttgart.
 By the end of the year, they had added Bremen, Leipzig, Dresden and Hannover.